 We have commercialized eight diagnostic tests which are currently available for use by physicians.
 Our Nodify XL2 and Nodify CDT tests, marketed as part of the Nodify Lung Nodule Risk Assessment testing strategy, assess the risk of lung cancer to help identify the most appropriate treatment pathway.
+The Nodify Lung Risk Assessment testing strategy has resulted in a change in the calculated risk of malignancy in 80-85% of the cases.
 We believe we are the only company to offer two commercial blood-based tests to help physicians reclassify risk of malignancy in patients with suspicious lung nodules.
 Our GeneStrat ddPCR, GeneStrat NGS, and VeriStrat tests, marketed as the IQLung testing strategy, are used following diagnosis of lung cancer to measure the presence of mutations in the tumor and the state of the patient's immune system to establish the patient's prognosis and help guide treatment decisions.
-The GeneStrat targeted tumor profiling test and the VeriStrat immune profiling test now have a 36-hour average turnaround time, down from the previous 72-hour average turnaround time, providing physicians with timely results to facilitate treatment decisions.
-The GeneStrat NGS test is our 72-hour average turnaround time blood-based NGS test, which was launched in November 2021 to a select group of physicians, with national launch in January 2022.
+The GeneStrat targeted tumor profiling test and the VeriStrat immune profiling test now have a 36-hour average turnaround time, down from the previous 72-hour average turnaround time blood-based NGS test, which was launched in November 2021 to a select group of physicians, with national launch in January 2022.
 The 52-gene panel includes guideline recommended mutations to help physicians treating advanced-stage lung cancer patients identify all four major mutation classes and genes, such as EGFR, ALK, KRAS, MET, NTRK, ERBB2, and others, and delivers them in an expedited timeframe so patient treatment can begin sooner.

-In response to the COVID-19 pandemic, through our partnership with Bio-Rad, we commercialized the Biodesix WorkSafeTM testing program.
+In response to the COVID-19 pandemic, through our partnership with Bio-Rad, we commercialized the Biodesix WorkSafe[TM] testing program.
 Our scientific diagnostic expertise, technologies, and existing commercial infrastructure enabled us to rapidly commercialize two FDA EUA authorized tests, a part of our customizable program.
 Both diagnostic tests are owned and were developed by Bio-Rad and Bio-Rad has granted us permission to utilize both tests for commercial diagnostic services.
-Then U.S. Health and Human Services Secretary Azar declared a public health emergency for COVID-19 in February 2020 which justified the authorization of emergency use of diagnostic tests for the detection and/or diagnosis of COVID-19.
-The Bio-Rad SARS-CoV-2 ddPCR test and the Platelia SARS-CoV-2 Total Ab test have been granted FDA EUA pursuant to the current emergency declaration.
 The Bio-Rad SARS-CoV-2 ddPCR test was FDA EUA authorized on May 1, 2020, authorizing performance of the test in laboratories certified under CLIA to perform high complexity tests.
 The second test is the Platelia SARS-CoV-2 Total Ab test, which is an antibody test intended for detecting a B-cell immune response to SARS-CoV-2, indicating recent or prior infection.
 The Platelia SARS-CoV-2 Total Ab test was FDA EUA authorized on April 29, 2020.
 Prior to using the Bio-Rad SARS-CoV-2 tests as part of our testing program, we performed feasibility, verification, and validation studies, including developing software for process automation, sample accessioning, data management and reporting, all required to demonstrate the test operated as claimed by the manufacturer and as required by our certifying regulatory agencies for high complexity laboratory testing.
 We secured independent reference specimens run with EUA tests to validate these tests as fit for diagnostic use in our laboratories.
-Post-launch development support for these tests have included improvements in onboarding new personnel, logistics of sample collection, sample receipt and data reporting, all required to support our testing program.
-Additional releases of the laboratory data management software are ongoing and planned for the foreseeable future.
 Beginning in the quarter ended June 30, 2021, we began partnering with GenScript Biotech Corporation to commercialize the blood-based cPass SARS-CoV-2 Neutralizing Antibody testing as a service.
 The test is the first surrogate neutralizing antibody test with FDA EUA and uses ELISA technology to qualitatively detect circulating neutralizing antibodies to the RBD in the spike protein of SARS-CoV-2 that are produced in response to a previous SARS-CoV-2 infection.